Bill-Bi/RL_ramp_merging/tutorials/README.md

 **Tutorial 3:** Running RLlib experiments for mixed-autonomy traffic.

-**Tutorial 4:** Saving and visualizing resuls from non-RL simulations and testing simulations in the presence of an RLlib agent.
+**Tutorial 4:** Saving and visualizing results from non-RL simulations and testing simulations in the presence of an RLlib agent.

 **Tutorial 5:** Creating custom networks.